Spain blames Ebola infection on human error as nurse worsens

 Ruben Moreno, health spokesman for the ruling People's Party, said Romero had told another doctor at the hospital that she had touched her face with her protective gloves.

-"It's obvious that the patient herself has recognized that she did not strictly follow the protocol," he said in a television interview.
+"It's obvious that the patient herself has recognised that she did not strictly follow the protocol," he said in a television interview.

 Health workers -- whose unions have called for Health Minister Ana Mato to resign -- said the training and protective suits provided to hospital staff had been inadequate.